 The course withdrawal deadline for the spring 2020 semester is 11:59 p.m.
 Friday, June 5.

 There is a separate process for students wishing to withdraw from all of their courses during the fall or spring semester.
 All students who intend to take a full semester withdrawal for non-medical reasons are required to complete a Semester Withdrawal Form (electronic form) online.
 Undergraduates must consult with an academic advisor.
 Graduate students must consult with their academic department and the Graduate School.
 If graduate students intend to return to their academic program in the future, they must also complete a Graduate Student Leave of Absence Form.

 All students may take a non-medical semester withdrawal anytime between the first and last day of classes.
 The Semester Withdrawal Form should be completed and submitted by the last day of classes at 4 p.m.

 The non-medical semester withdrawal deadline for the spring 2020 semester is 4 p.m.
 Friday, June 5.

-Medical withdrawals can happen for physical and/or mental health situations.
+All students can take a semester withdrawal for medical reasons.
+Medical withdrawals can be taken for physical and/or mental health situations.